djdrysdale/digital-garden/notes/≈ Johnson - Where Good Ideas Come From.md

 ---
-Title: Where Good Ideas Come From by Steven Johnson
+title: Where Good Ideas Come From by Steven Johnson
-Date: 2021-02-26
+date: 2021-02-26
-Description: Ideas don't emerge in a flash of insight, but through networks of adjacent possibilities.
+description: Ideas don't emerge in a flash of insight, but through networks of adjacent possibilities.
-Tags: literature
+tags: literature
 ---

 ## About